banner

 // Split a motion event if needed.

-// If the flag indicates splitting, process it
+// If the target has the flag FLAG_SPLIT, process it

 if (inputTarget.flags & InputTarget::FLAG_SPLIT) {